-You've likely seen a LOT of different styles as you look for a photographer.
-When choosing a photographer, make sure to pay attention to their editing style.
+You've probably seen many different styles of photography.
+When choosing a photographer, make sure to pay attention to their editing style to make sure you love it.
 When I shoot and edit, I'm going for authentic, true to life colors, and a timeless, natural look.
 Your photos will be first taken in a way that makes you look your BEST, and then edited to account for variations in lighting and anything else that may need some quick touching up!
 If you like this style, this may mean we're a good fit.

 You can be assured that your photos will feature your genuine reactions and feelings.
 I'll guide you in poses that are flattering and natural, and take many candids throughout your day as well.
 This gives a sort of journalistic outcome with some beautiful portraits thrown into the mix!

 A fall wedding gallery